changah-song/fluent-fable/frontend/README.md

 ## Todo:

 - flashcard section
-    - logic behind it (anki, red, yellow, green...)
+    - swipe logic behind it (anki, red, yellow, green...)
+    - click to turn card and show def, etc.
+    - progress bar sync

 - modal
     - backspace should go to previous modal 🟥
+    - if text is flex-wrapped for the modal header definition, it should be positioned at the top as opposed to the middle when it is not wrapped. better visual :) 🟨

 - loading indication when translating and dictionary... 🟨
     - when a word is clicked, immeidately show loading (with gif?)